mjhoptics/ray-optics/docs/source/models/sequential.rst

 Overview
 ========

-    The |sm| abstracts the essential parts of a physical optical system when using ray tracing to compute imaging performance.
+    The :class:`~seq.sequential.SequentialModel` abstracts the essential parts of a physical optical system when using ray tracing to compute imaging performance.
 For rotationally symmetric optical systems, this requires a minimum of information: a list of curvature, thickness, and refractive index.
 Similarly, the needs of ray tracing for performance evaluation is satisfied by the sequence of optical surfaces involved in image formation.

     A sequential optical model is a sequence of interfaces and gaps.
 The first interface is the object surface and the last is the image surface.
 Light propagates sequentially through the interfaces and gaps.